;

 Federal investigators and prosecutors are aggressive as they look to “clean up the streets”.
 Though many prosecutions are pursued incorrectly, you’ll need an aggressive defense to avoid life-changing penalties if you’re charged.

-How to get your federal drug trafficking charges dismissed?
+How do you get your federal drug trafficking charges dismissed?

 For a federal drug trafficking prosecution to be successful, federal prosecutors must prove beyond a reasonable doubt that the accused knowingly possessed a controlled substance with the intent to sell.